rfigge24/NN-library/README.md

 A Keras sequential like api, that is suitable for batch learning.
 2 demo projects that use the api:
 - An XOR function
-- An interactive color prefrence learning model:
+- An interactive color preference learning model:
   - This project was adviced by [Jabrils](https://www.youtube.com/@Jabrils).
 Props to him for making me interested in AI and deeplearning!

 ### supported activation functions: